Mythri532/docker/Readme1.md

   docker create --name mycontainer <imagename> docker create --name mycontainer <imageid>

-8. To run a container in attached mode(foreground) and in detached mode (background)
+8.To run a container in attached mode(foreground) and in detached mode (background)

    By default, Docker runs the container in attached mode.
 Meaning it’s attached to the terminal session, where it displays output and messages.